bolubme/bolubme/README.md

 <h1 align="center">Hello, I'm Bolu!</h1>
 <h3 align="left">A graduate passionate about frontend and backend development, creating sleek and user-friendly interfaces as well as robust server-side applications that bring ideas to life.
 I specialize in turning concepts into visually stunning and highly functional web applications, with a strong focus on both client and server-side technologies. </h3>

-- 🔭 Currently crafting [News ROOM Web](http://firstnewstest.s3-website-us-east-1.amazonaws.com/), a dynamic platform to keep you updated with the latest news.

 - 🌱 On a journey to master Typescript, enhancing my skillset to build more efficient and scalable applications.

 - 👨‍💻 Check out my captivating portfolio at [Portfolio link](Portfolio link) to explore my diverse projects.

-- 📫 Reach out to me at morolaribolu@gmail.com to discuss opportunities or just say hi!
+- 📫 Reach out to me at morolaribolu@gmail.com to discuss opportunities or just say

 - 📄 Learn more about me this is my cv below [here](https://bmecv-white.netlify.app/).
 <p align="left">